Battle over Airbus A330 revamp may pressure jet prices

 That could leave Boeing looking for ways to put commercial pressure on the A330neo from the outset, with a clue to be found in the pricing structure of its aircraft as to how it could go about this.

-Most planemakers offer separate prices for different models but in practice allow buyers even more choice by paying only for the carrying capacity and the engine thrust that they need.
+Most planemakers offer separate prices for different models but in practise allow buyers even more choice by paying only for the carrying capacity and the engine thrust that they need.

 By adjusting official specifications for an individual aircraft to cap or "de-rate" the engine thrust, they can restrict a plane's range and cut the price - only charging for the unused capability later, when it is needed.